CarlosVitorino/evaporation/docs/RASTER_FALLBACK.md

 ## Performance Considerations

-- **Caching**: Raster timeseries list is cached to avoid repeated API calls
+- **Initialization Caching**: Raster timeseries list is fetched once at initialization and cached
+- **Global Data**: Raster data is not organization-specific, eliminating redundant API calls
-- **Lazy Loading**: Raster data is only fetched when needed
+- **Lazy Loading**: Raster point data is only fetched when needed
 - **Selective Fetching**: Only missing parameters are fetched from raster
-- **Parallel Requests**: Could be enhanced to fetch multiple parameters in parallel

 ## Future Enhancements